 Students must register for GN 999X the semester in which all coursework will be completed for graduation.
-Students who do not file their intent to graduate form in the Online Registrar's Office by the end of the first week of their last semester may have their graduation delayed until a future semester.
+Students who do not file their intent to graduate form in the Online Registrar's Office by the end of the first week of their last semester may have their graduation delayed until a future semester or may not be eligible to participate in the Commencement ceremony.
 For specific questions regarding graduation, please contact graduation@lipscomb.edu.